Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 d <- data.frame(x, y)
 ```

-If we do this, we can provide a data frame to the `model.matrix` function, and it will get the variables from there.
+If we do this, we can provide a data frame to the `model.matrix` function and it will get the variables from there.

 ```{r}
 model.matrix(y ~ x, data = d)